GatorGauge/GatorGauge/README.md

 Name of the project to be pulled down.

-### Prefix
+### Keywords

-Gets every repository in the project that starts with the prefix.
+Keywords used to filter for only repositories with the keywords in the name of the repository.

 ### Out